Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Proposed Method

 \subsubsection{Detail Repletion Module}

-Then we introduce Detail Repletion Module (DRM) to enhance the textural details of complementary feature.
-In order to preserve the spatial structures, we utilize successive structure under the same resolution to promote the information richness.
-Specifically, inspired by effective residual learning mechanisms (\textit{e.g.,} residual dense blocks, dilated dense block and residual on residual), we introduce a residual operator-based search space to discover a suitable dense structure.
-We also introduce the attention mechanism to finally address the global color distortion.
+Then we introduce the Detail Repletion Module (DRM) to enhance the textural details of complementary features.
+We argue that only aggregating the images based on the self-align modules cannot reconstruct the desired illumination and textural details.
+In order to preserve the spatial structures, we utilize successive structures under the same resolution to promote information richness.
+Specifically, inspired by effective residual learning mechanisms for image restoration tasks (\textit{e.g.,} residual dense blocks~\cite{zhang2020residual} and dilated dense block~\cite{yan2019attention}), we introduce a residual operator-based search space to discover a suitable dense structure.
+Subsequently, we investigate the illumination restoration and global color distortion based on pixel-wise division.
 Thus, denoted the network as $\mathcal{R}$ and output as $\mathbf{y}$, we can formulate the optimization procedure as

-In a word, DRM not only targets to strengthen feature representation of details from the fused features, but also protect the integral normal illumination.
+In a word, DRM not only targets to strengthen feature representation of details from the fused features, but also protects the integral normal illumination.
 Specifically, we employ four candidate operators to composite this module.
-Lastly, we utilize one $3\times3$ convolution layer with sigmoid function to estimate the illumination map.
-In the following, we will discuss the concrete strategy to search compact MEF framework.
+Lastly, we utilize one $3\times3$ convolution layer with a sigmoid function to estimate the illumination map.
+In the following, we will discuss the concrete strategy to search for compact MEF framework.